Rami-Yusf/RingoMedia.ModulesTask/README.md

 #### Fields
 - **Title**: Title of the reminder.
 - **Date-Time**: Date and time for sending the email notification.
-- **Recipient Email Address**: Date and time for sending the email notification.
+- **Recipient Email Address**: The reminder reciever email address, you can place your email here.
 - **HangfireJobId**: The Hangfire Id of the scheduled job.

 ## Getting Started